 The resident will excel in the care of patients with infectious diseases in any setting.
 Excellence will be achieved by completing the following objectives:

 WakeMed Health & Hospitals Antimicrobial Stewardship Program (ASP) was established in 2009.
 The ASP covers 3 acute care facilities, 3 free standing emergency departments, 1 inpatient rehabilitation center, and primary care clinics.
-The ASP is a multidisciplinary group that includes an infectious diseases pharmacist, microbiologists, infection preventionists, clinical nurse specialists, and physicians.
+The ASP is a multidisciplinary group that includes an infectious diseases physician, infectious diseases pharmacist, microbiologists, infection preventionists, clinical nurse specialists, and physicians.
 It is led by the Medical Director of Occupational Health and Infection Prevention, Christopher Ingram, MD.
 WakeMed ASP has several interdisciplinary rounding services including: (1) Antimicrobial Stewardship - 3 days a week; (2) HAI Prevention (HAIPI) - 2 days a week; and (3) Clinical Microbiology - one day a week.